 For example, someone who follows through with their resolution of getting a better job may enjoy improved financial security and motivation.

-There’s so many more reasons why career success can benefit your life.
+There are so many more reasons why career success can benefit your life.
 When you’re in a job role you truly enjoy and excel at, your confidence and comfort shines through to your friendships, family relationships, and hobbies.

 With the majority of people needing to work to make a living, job satisfaction and career fit is an important part of life that many choose to address with their New Year’s resolutions.